 Treatment usually starts as soon as possible after diagnosis.
 Most people in the UK have treatment for ALL as part of research called clinical trials.
 Before you have any treatment, your doctor will explain the different treatments and their side effects.
 They will also talk to you about things to think about when making treatment decisions.

-Treatments for ALL include:
+Treatments for acute lymphoblastic leukaemia (ALL) include:

 Steroid drugs are almost always used to treat ALL.

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy the leukaemia cells.
 This is the main treatment for ALL.

 - Intrathecal chemotherapy

 At times during treatment you will have chemotherapy given into the fluid around your spine and brain.
 This is called intrathecal chemotherapy.